filiptronicek/blog/_posts/2023-10-01-hello-internet.md

 References:

 - [X25519Kyber768Draft00 hybrid post-quantum KEM for HPKE](https://www.ietf.org/archive/id/draft-westerbaan-cfrg-hpke-xyber768d00-00.html)
-- Top domain taken from Cloudflare's Radar on 09/30/2023: [Top 100 domains](https://radar.cloudflare.com/domains/)
+- Some of the domains taken from Cloudflare Radar's [Top 100 domains](https://radar.cloudflare.com/domains/) (on 09/30/2023)
 - PQXDH: https://signal.org/docs/specifications/pqxdh/
 - [ECH protocol on Cloudflare's Docs](https://developers.cloudflare.com/ssl/edge-certificates/ech/)

 [^1]: Hybrid means that it is a combination of two algorithms.
 This implies double-encryption of all data, meaning that the key agreement can only be so weak as is its strongest component.
 [^2]: [It](https://eprint.iacr.org/2022/214.pdf) [really](https://eprint.iacr.org/2022/975) [does](https://csrc.nist.gov/CSRC/media/Projects/Post-Quantum-Cryptography/documents/round-1/official-comments/guess-again-official-comment.pdf) [happen](https://arxiv.org/abs/1805.05429), [a](https://arstechnica.com/information-technology/2022/08/sike-once-a-post-quantum-encryption-contender-is-koed-in-nist-smackdown/) [lot](https://groups.google.com/a/list.nist.gov/g/pqc-forum/c/KRh8w03PW4E).
 [^3]: Although only X25519Kyber768Draft00 is supported in Chrome
+[^4]: The only notable omission here is Safari and iOS / iPadOS in general.
+[^5]: Tested on Chrome 117.0.5938.62 with both ECH and Kyber flags enabled.